diarmidmackenzie/sdt-condensed/COT.md

 **Reflective Autonomy**: This term refers to *autonomy* in the sense used in SDT, used in contexts where there is a need to distinguish from *reactive autonomy*

-**COT Proposition IV**: In a particular time and place, which of an individual's causality orientations is most salient will be affected by the environment.
+**COT Proposition IV**: In a particular time and place, which causality orientation is most salient in an individual, will be affected by the environment.
 In particular, it is possible to prime particular motivational orientations.

 **Priming**: A process by which a particular attitude or idea is sub-consciously made salient for a participant in an experiment.

 **Scrambled sentence method**: A priming procedure based on an exercise in which the words of sentences are rearranged.
-The  choices of vocabulary in the sentences has been shown to result in priming of various different causality orientations.
+The  choices of vocabulary in the sentences have been shown to result in priming of various different causality orientations.